 For academics and practitioners working in the field of mechanical design and production.

 Section headings and selected papers: Honorary Keynote Lecture.
 Pre-Christian Technology in Alexandria: the life and work of Professor H.W.
 Swift; and innovative success and failures with some processes and tools (W. Johnson).
 Materials Processing and Characterization.
 State of the art and future outlook for continuous casting of steel (T. El-Gammal, H. Koblenzer).
 The effect of superplasticity on the solid state weldability of the titanium base materials (O.A.
 Kaibyshev et al.).
 Constitutive Modeling.
 Recent advances in the numerical modeling of constitutive relations (M.S.
 Gadala).
 Description of plastic deformation of porous solids (A.R.
 Ragab, A.R.Ch.
 Saleh).
 Simulation and Analysis of Manufacturing Processes.
 The use of simulations and the need of experiments in material processing (L.E.
 Lindgren).
 Recent research and development on high speed precise blanking of IC lead-frame (T. Jimma et al.).
 Numerical Analysis of Structures.
 Structural analysis of aluminum reduction cell cathode castings via F.E. technique (M.M.
 Megahed et al.).
 Use of the FEM to study the thermal buckling of long beam-type structures (K. Kormi et al.).
 Fracture Analysis.
 Analysis of structural components based on damage mechanics concept (S. Valliappan, Z. Wohua).
 Design and Tribology.
 Feature-based support of conceptual design of mechanical products (I. Horvath et al.).
 Visco-elastohydrodynamic lubrication of line contacts (A.A.
 El-Sharkawy).
 Dynamics, Control and Robotics.
 Active and semi-active vibration isolation (D. Karnopp).
 Classical versus modern guidance laws for homing missiles (M.M.
 El-Madany, S.I.
 Alswailem).
 New Trends in Industrial and Manufacturing Engineering.
 Computer aided optimal charge and energy balance for cupola furnace (A.S.
 Wifi et al.).
 Author index.
-Subject i
+Subject index.

 - © Pergamon 1995